aldimeolaalfarisy/aldimeolaalfarisy/README.md

-# Hi, my name is Aldimeola Alfarisy :wave:
+# Hi :wave:, my name is Aldi

-Machining Procurement transitioning into a Data Roles.
-Have a big passion with data.
-Because there is no valid argument without data :chart_with_upwards_trend: :bar_chart:.
-Always trying to improve myself. :muscle:
+I'm an aspiring data enthusiast who wishes to solve problems in the world by means of data.

-# What I'm focusing on
+:mailbox_with_mail: Reach me at: aldimeolaalfarisy@yahoo.com or send a message on [LinkedIn](https://www.linkedin.com/in/aldimeolaalfarisy/)

-Currently focusing enhance my data science skill through boot camp training.
+## What I'm focusing on:

-For further information you can check my [LinkedIn](https://www.linkedin.com/in/aldimeolaalfarisy/) profile.
+Currently focusing enhance my data science skill through do some personal projects.

 <!---
 aldimeolaalfarisy/aldimeolaalfarisy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.